-Did you know 97% of mobile apps available on app stores are free?
+Did you know that 97% of mobile apps available on app stores are free?
 Quite surprising, right? but the most important question that arises quickly afterward is, “How do free apps make money”.
 Perhaps you’re also wondering the same; if that’s the case, you’ve already landed at the right blog post.

 Unquestionably, mobile apps have become an integral part of our daily lives.
 Whether we want to order our favorite food, read our favorite writer’s novel, or make reservations for the upcoming travelling, we are solely reliant on them for almost every little task.